gouldsonium/the-modding-bungalo/_ngvo/read-me.md

 Owing to the need to clean master files and certain errors with Wabbajack, NGVO only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.

 {: .important}
-**NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON**
+**NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON.
+IT ALSO REQUIRES THE FULL $20 ANNIVERSARY EDITION UPGRADE**

 ***